Tuo-ZHANG/German-conjugation-dictionary-for-mdict/README.md

 # dictionary
-dictionary database in the format of mdx
+Dictionary database in the format of mdx.
 The mdx format can be used with dictionary application such as Mdict, Eudic and many others.